 Imagine a crunchy kale salad with garlic breadcrumbs without sharp, salty grated pecorino sprinkled delicately on top.
-Or a peach caprese salad without thick slices of fresh, creamy, milky mozzarella cheese.
-Or a grilled chicken salad without those tangy crumbles of feta cheese.
+Or a peach caprese salad without thick slices of fresh, creamy, milky mozzarella.
+Or a grilled chicken salad without those tangy crumbles of feta.

 Sad!
 Tragic!
 Hopeless!

 I got my mother on the cheese train, too.
-She’s become even more obsessed than I am, to the point where she yelled at me for not having blue cheese crumbles in my refrigerator 24/7, so that she could put it on her meals whenever she would visit.
+She’s become even more obsessed than I am, to the point where she yelled at me for not having blue cheese crumbles in my refrigerator 24/7, so that she could put them on her meals whenever she visits.